head-first-kubernetes/head-first-kubernetes.github.io/index.md

 Sorry.
 I was kidding.
 Please don't.

-How about you work at a startup that is trying to find a product-market fit by deploying e.g. that SaaS application on a Linode box worth $30/month.
+How about you work at a startup that is trying to find a product-market fit by deploying e.g. that SaaS application on a Linode box worth 30 dollars a month.

 Why would you want to use Kubernetes?